Relieve Your Jaw Pain

 Our TMJ Treatment Solutions

 If you’re suffering from TMD, Dr. Villalobos will recommend that you start with over-the-counter pain relievers and hot/cold compresses.
-He may also prescribe a series of jaw exercises for you to perform.
+He may also prescribe a regimen of jaw exercises for you to perform.

-If these initial efforts don’t relieve your symptoms, he can customize a nightguard for you to wear while you sleep.
-This device is designed to prevent you from clenching or grinding your teeth overnight, relieving the pressure in your jaw for an effective solution.
+If these initial efforts don’t relieve your symptoms, Dr. Villalobos can customize a nightguard for you to wear while you sleep.
+This device is designed to prevent you from clenching or grinding your teeth overnight, relieving the pressure on your jaw and allowing it to heal.

-In most cases, the methods listed above will be enough to manage your TMD.
-However, in extreme cases of TMD, Dr. Villalobos may have to perform jaw surgery.
+In most cases, the above methods will be enough to manage your TMJ disorder.
+However, in extreme cases of TMD, Dr. Villalobos may recommend jaw surgery.
 Rest assured, surgery is always our last resort and we’ll ensure you have a painless experience if it comes to that.

 Visit Dr. Villalobos For TMJ Treatment